 This December, the Aspen Museum of Art is opening a mid-career retrospective of works by the New York artist, which conjure the dreams and nightmares lying just under the surface of America’s everyday totems and talismans.
 Ever the cultural scavenger, he reveals recent inspirations for a few pieces in progress.

-NATE LOWMAN: Last winter, my girlfriend Rachel and I arrived in Bangkok with no real expectations.
+NATE LOWMAN: Last winter, I arrived in Bangkok with no real expectations.
 Delicious food, utter chaos, and severe heat yield an exciting and, at times, brutal atmosphere.
 There is also an overwhelming tourist dynamic to deal with (even as a tourist).
 The unlikely protagonists of our trip ended up being the ubiquitous empty plastic chairs.
 I grew up stacking and unstacking these types of chairs when my parents entertained.
 In Bangkok, they are everywhere.
 They weigh nothing and they come in every color.
 Their plasticity reflects the sunlight even when they are covered in soot.
 And being empty, they hold the ghosts we seek when we travel.

 SHELL PATCH FROM TOKYO